MaSe69/dssb/md/30_Julia/julia_40_df_columns.md

     df[!,:Sum] = sum(eachcol(df))
     df[!,:Mean] = mean(eachcol(df))

-## Delete

-Delete columns with the drop command:

->

-Alternative notation,

->

-Warning: If deletion reduces the Pandas dataframe to just one column, Pandas regards it as a vector.
-A vector can have different properties, possibly leading to error messages.

-Mind the alternative to continue to work on the relevant subset of columns instead of deleting the obsolete columns.

 ## Modify

+### Replace all values in a columns

-### Replace an existing value in a specific column
+Often, you just want to replace one value in a given column by another value

-Name the column and replace the value in a row for a specified condition

 >
+    df.A = replace(df[!,:A], 2 => 33)

 ### Modify column B based on values in column A

-Change the value in a column, here 'Environment', for some rows on condition of values in another column, here 'Miles_per_Gallon'
+Sometimes, you want to modify a value in a specific column depending on the value in another column.
+For instance, if the value in column C equals 1, you want the respective value in column A to equal 17.

 >

-All cars with more than 20 miles per gallon get the ok here.
+    df[!,:A][df[!,:C] .== 1] .= 17

+Here, all values in column C are set to 18, if column B has value 1.
+>
+    df[df.B .== 1,:C] .= 18

 ### Create a new column B based on values in column A

-Create a new column with values specified in a dictionary before.
+I have not found a Julia solution so far.
+All found solutions first create a column and then change it.

+## Delete

+Delete columns with the select command combined with Not
 >

-A new column with abbreviations was created.
+    dropCols = [:B, :C]
+    df = select!(df, Not(dropCols))

+Mind the alternative to continue to work on the relevant subset of columns instead of deleting the obsolete columns.
+For, instance, if you just want to keep the columns D and E.

+>
+    df = df[:, [:D, :E]]